 As much as we like the chair, there are a few minor issues to be aware of.
 In no particular order, these are:

-Some users have complained about the choice of microfiber as the upholstery fabric, claiming that it suffers from the same problems that leather does in that it’s not breathable and makes you sweat.
+Some users have complained about the choice of microfiber as the upholstery fabric, claiming that it suffers from the same problems as leather in that it is not breathable and makes you sweat.

-It’s a fair criticism, although microfiber is still more breathable than leather, it’s true that if you’re a power user and plan to use the chair heavily and on a daily basis, you may want some other type of fabric.
+It’s a fair criticism; although it is still more breathable than leather, it’s true that if you’re a power user and plan to use the chair heavily and daily, you may want some other type of fabric.
 Fortunately, you can do that!
 The chair can be ordered in either bonded leather or woven fabric, at your preference, and is also available in a variety of colors, including:

 Runner-Up: Serta Hannah I